 Spain is accessible by land, sea, and sky thanks to its location, meaning that you have multiple shipping options to choose from.
 Here are the modes of transportation you can pick:

-You can choose one option or a combination of options to suit your needs and requirements.
+You can choose one option or a combination of options to suit your needs and requirements when moving to Spain from the UK.

 Shipping freight tends to be the most cost-effective way to get your goods abroad.
 Your chosen removals team will collect your goods for you and deliver them to your new location.
 If the removals company does not operate in Spain, they will entrust the job to a sister company that does.